-- If you run into any trouble accessing the New Rich Content Editor, you can begin troubleshooting by verifying that you are using a supported browser.
+- If you run into any trouble accessing the Rich Content Editor, you can begin troubleshooting by verifying that you are using a supported browser.

 Creating Accessible Content

 When using the Rich Content Editor, there are a few steps you can take to create more accessible content.
-While these steps may be necessary to provide particular students with the accommodations they need — with support from the Disability Services Office or Connors Family Learning Center for those students and instructors — they can also make it easier for all students to access learning materials.
+While these steps may be necessary to provide particular students with the accommodations they need — with support from the Disability Services or Connors Family Learning Center for those students and instructors — they can also make it easier for all students to access learning materials.

 - Headings: Using the headings under the format menu of the content editor allows those who are engaging with a content through a screen reader to recognize hierarchical organization of content and quickly browse through section headers.

 - Descriptive links: Creating hyperlinks that briefly describe the linked material makes it easier for those who use screen readers to scan links.
 You can find more information on writing descriptive link text from Michigan Tech University.

 - Alt text for images: Those who use screen readers also benefit from alternative text, or “alt text” associated with pictures.
 Alt text provides a brief description of the image that makes it possible for all students to engage with visual content.
 You can find more information about including alt text in the Rich Content Editor from Canvas and guidance on writing alt text from Penn State.